fabacab/inline-gdocs-viewer/readme.txt

 3. By default, Inline Google Spreadsheet Viewer produces a feature-rich HTML table on your site.
 Sort columns, filter rows, browse long tables by page number, show and hide individual columns, or export the table data in three different formats (CSV, Excel, and PDF).
 The plugin's ouput includes plenty of CSS and JavaScript hooks for unlimited customizability.
 Read [the FAQ](https://wordpress.org/plugins/inline-google-spreadsheet-viewer/#faq) for coding details.

-4. QuickTags integration lets you embed a spreadsheet with point-and-click ease.

-5. Transform your spreadsheet's data into an interactive graph or chart by adding a single shortcode attribute.
+4. Transform your spreadsheet's data into an interactive graph or chart by adding a single shortcode attribute.
 More than a dozen chart types are supported, including `Area`, `Bar`, `Column`, `Geo`, `Pie`, `Line`, `Scatter` and more.
 Every chart can be customized with user-defined colors, opacity, and even 3D effects.
 There are over 50 configuration options to choose from.
 See [the FAQ](https://wordpress.org/plugins/inline-google-spreadsheet-viewer/#faq) for a detailed list.

-6. Use all the features of the [Google Query Language](https://developers.google.com/chart/interactive/docs/querylanguage) to pinpoint the exact data you want.
+5. Use all the features of the [Google Query Language](https://developers.google.com/chart/interactive/docs/querylanguage) to pinpoint the exact data you want.
 Over 50 additional configuration options let you customize the exact way your graphs, charts, and tables look.

-7. This screenshot shows an example of what the previous screenshot might output with a given spreadsheet that contains data for the Aliens, Ninjas, Pirates, and Robots teams, and their player's respective points.
+6. This screenshot shows an example of what the previous screenshot might output with a given spreadsheet that contains data for the Aliens, Ninjas, Pirates, and Robots teams, and their player's respective points.

 == Change log ==